DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 * Select the frameworks to be used (Drupal?
 Start from scratch with PHP or Node.js?)
 * Based on framework selection, select a usable starter set or distro that can give us a head start for most of our projects
-* Fork that distro for organization generic reuse
+* Fork that distro for team tailoring and generic reuse
 * Clone what is now the organization starter distro for this project

 ### Frameworks to be used